 PGCAR Coronavirus Resource Guide

-In face of these daunting challenges attributed to the coronavirus, the Prince George's County Association of REALTORS® (PGCAR) has compiled a list of resources that may be beneficial to you or someone that you may know, given the rapidly accelerating developments of COVID-19 and its direct impact to business operations.
-As an association, we realize the stress, hardship and major interruptions that many of our members may experience and we encourage you to take advantage of any resources and / or critical assistance services that are available as needed.
+In face of the daunting challenges attributed to the coronavirus, the Prince George's County Association of REALTORS® (PGCAR) continues to update this list of resources that may be beneficial to you or someone that you may know, given the direct impact of COVID-19 to business operations.
+As an association, we realize the stress, hardship and major interruptions that many of our members have been experiencing.
+We encourage you to take advantage of any resources and / or critical assistance services that are available as needed.

 - NAR has provided guidance to help REALTORS® respond to the coronavirus's potential impact on the real estate industry.